rzTian/Deep-learning-models/README.md

 # Deep-learning-models
-Some deep learning models implemented by python
+Some deep learning models implemented by Python.